plotterpeople/plotterpeople.github.io/_posts/2019-03-13-plotter-people-2.md

 <div class="speaker">
 <div class="speaker-description">
-#### Chandler Abraham
+#### Chandler Abraham: 3D Rendering For Plotter Art

+A common hurdle in the plotter art journey is the jump from 2D to 3D rendering.
+Luckily for us, plotters are an incredibly tangible and fun way to experiment with the fundamentals of computer graphics.
+This talk is a gentle introduction to the first principles of camera geometry and 3D rendering in the context of vector line art.

-Chandler Abraham, aka [@cba](https://twitter.com/cba), will be speaking about using geospatial data to make topographic maps of real terrain.
-Chandler, an ex-Twitter engineer, spends his days working on satellite imagery at Planet Labs.
+Chandler Abraham, aka [@cba](https://twitter.com/cba), is an ex-Twitter engineer, spends his days working on satellite imagery at Planet Labs.

 </div>
 <img src="{{ site.baseurl }}/assets/img/chandler.jpg" class="speaker-image" />